Bird Cloud

 Bird Cloud is a memoir by American writer Annie Proulx published in 2011.
-The "Bird Cloud" of the title is the name Proulx gives to her house in Wyoming.
+The "Bird Cloud" of the title is the name Proulx gave to her house in Wyoming.

-Writing in The New York Times, Dwight Garner describes the house as "a bit of a folly" as it is not habitable in winter.
-Proulx sold the property and moved a to home near Seattle, Washington in 2016.
+Writing in The New York Times, Dwight Garner described the house as "a bit of a folly"because it is not habitable in winter.
+Proulx sold the property and moved to a home near Seattle, Washington in 2016.